thiaguin/challenge-nuveo/README.md

 ## Database Migration

-Clone the go sidekick, build the migration and run:
+Clone the gosidekick, build the migration and run:

 ```bash
 # To create the database: